frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### E on which thumb?

 RSTHD has E on the left thumb, but many adopters swap the E and space, as indicated in [RSTHD variants and similar layouts](#rsthd-variants-and-similar-layouts) below.
-I have tried both, starting with E on the left thumb a la RSTHD and now, as documented on this page, E on the right thumb.
-That means, of course, that space moves over to the left thumb.
+I have tried both, starting with E on the left thumb and space on the right a la RSTHD, documented in [Space on Right Thumb](docs/space-on-right-thumb.md), and now, as documented on this page, E on the right thumb and space on the left.

 The location of the space key has a ripple effect that causes the "handedness" of most of the upper layers to be swapped, because you don't want the layer key for symbols on the same thumb as space.
-It is documented in [Space on Right Thumb](docs/space-on-right-thumb.md).

 The swapped-E version seems very appealing at first, and rollers such as myself will enjoy rolling off the consonants onto the space.
 However, I found that, as I gained fluency, I would just stumble sometimes.
 Eventually, I realized why: "pinballing" between the space and the consonants.
 Consider a phrase such as "with this ring that" - between every pair of words there is a redirect/pinball on the thumb i.e.  `t t`, `s r`, `g t`.

 This was an interesting realization, and led me to try the left-thumb E again.
-Well, every layout has compromises and it's not just the location of space and E that a decision.
-As of now, I'm leaning towards keeping space on the left hand, but I'm also hedging my bets by including the compile option `SPACE_ON_RIGHT_THUMB` to put it back the original way.
+Well, every layout has compromises...
+As of now, I'm hedging my bets by including the compile option `SPACE_ON_RIGHT_THUMB` so that either version can be used.

-With space on the left hand, I've counteracted the pinballing mentioned somewhat by adding a comboroll for space on the right hand.
-It may be that the best solution would be to have space on both thumbs... to be investigated...

 ### Comboroll what?